dennislee22/dennislee22.github.io/docs/cdppvc/baseconfig.md

 nav_order: 2
 ---

-# CDP PvC Base Configuration
+# CDP PvC Base Post-Deployment Configuration
 {: .no_toc }

 Check and make necessary configurations to ensure that the CDP PvC Base cluster has been set up correctly prior to installing the ECS platform.